 Tom McCall Center for Policy Innovation

-The Tom McCall Center is named after Oregon’s most famous governor.
-The Center works to connect Pacific students with policy makers.
-Through a combination of internship opportunities and on-campus activities, the Center seeks to break down the walls of the ivory tower so that students learn the practical side of being citizens and to connect the University with the larger community.
+The Tom McCall Center for Policy Innovation is named after Oregon’s most famous governor.
+The center works to connect Pacific University students with policymakers.
+Through a combination of internship opportunities and on-campus activities, the center seeks to break down the walls of the ivory tower so that students learn the practical side of being citizens and to connect the university with the larger community.

 About the McCall Center